FerdiMarti/doctor-delta/packages/rofl/README.md

 ## 💡 Overview

 The Doctor Delta Vault earns yield by:

 - Supplying USDC on [Euler Finance](https://www.euler.finance)
 - Borrowing ETH against it
-- Shorting ETH perpetuals on GMX
+- Longing ETH perpetuals on GMX

 This off-chain oracle checks:

 - The supply APY on Euler USDC markets
 - The ETH funding rate on GMX